-Hej!
-Anneli here.
 You may have heard of the gender neutral Swedish pronoun “hen“.
-It has been debated in Sweden during the past decade, and some people feel strongly about it.
+Sweden have been debating this during the past decade.
+Some people feel strongly about it.
 So what’s the fuss all about?

 Swedish gender and pronouns

 The Swedish language, like German, used to have three grammatical genders: masculine, feminine and neuter.
-This started to change during the 14th century and the Swedish language today has two grammatical genders: the common gender (indefinite article en and pronoun den) – a merged form of masculine and feminine, and neuter gender (indefinite article ett and pronoun det).
+This started to change during the 14th century and the Swedish language today has two grammatical genders.
+Firstly, the common gender (indefinite article en and pronoun den).
+This is a merged form of masculine and feminine.
+Secondly, the neuter gender (indefinite article ett and pronoun det).

-The author, Jesper Lundqvist, wanted to write a book for children – rather than for girls or boys, and that was the main reason why he used hen in his book.
-He said he found it liberating to write directly to children, without having to think about all the stereotypical associations that surround boys and girls.
+The author, Jesper Lundqvist, wanted to write a book for children – rather than for girls or boys.
+This was the main reason why he used hen in his book.
+He said he found it liberating to write directly to children.
+This way, he didn’t have to think about all the stereotypical associations that surround boys and girls.
 Jesper says that some have misunderstood the whole idea of hen, and thought of it as a way of replacing han and hon.
 But this is not correct.
 Rather, it is more about having an “extra tool in the tool box”, linguistically speaking, he says.

 The reactions among the Swedish native speakers were both mixed and passionate, to say the least.
-Those who did not like it usually fell into one (or several) of three categories:
+Those who did not like it usually fell into one (or several) of three categories of arguments:

-- Those who felt that this was an attempt to linguistically eradicate male and female gender roles, perhaps highlighted by its use in a particular pre-school in Stockholm, something which sparked debate and controversy in Sweden and also received media attention internationally.
+- This was an attempt to linguistically eradicate male and female gender roles, perhaps highlighted by its use in a particular pre-school in Stockholm, something which sparked debate and controversy in Sweden and also received media attention internationally.

-- Those who felt that there already existed functioning words like personen the person or vederbörande the person in question.
+- There already existed functioning words like personen the person or vederbörande the person in question.